What Makes a Drone NDAA Compliant? (2026 Guide)

 1. The National Defense Authorization Act (NDAA)

-The NDAA is an annual federal law that governs defense spending and national security.
+The NDAA is an annual federal law governing defense spending and national security.
 Some of its sections directly affect which drones federal agencies can buy and use.

 The most important provision for drones is Section 848 of the FY2020 NDAA.
 This section initially restricted the Department of War from buying or operating drones manufactured by certain foreign entities deemed national security risks.
 While Section 848 originally applied to DoW, subsequent legislation and policies expanded similar restrictions across federal agencies.